Event-Driven Architecture: Building Reactive Applications

 • Command-Query Responsibility Segregation (CQRS): Separate writes (commands) and reads (queries) for performance and clarity.

-• Saga Pattern: Manage long-running distributed transactions via a sequence of compensating events.
+• Saga Pattern: Manage long-running distributed transactions via compensating events β€” often used in microservices ecosystems.

 These patterns help manage complexity, maintain consistency, and optimize performance in distributed reactive systems.